-It is smaller and slightly less fancy version of Taylor‘s Grand Symphony model.
+It is a smaller and slightly less deluxe version of Taylor‘s Grand Symphony model.
 It is a couple of inches longer than the very popular Baby Taylor.
-You can get it in solid spruce or mahogany top, I only tested out the solid spruce model.
+You can get it in solid spruce or mahogany top; I only tested out the solid spruce model.
 I would guess the mahogany version will have a slightly different tone, but nothing that beginners will notice too much.
-It has a non-cutaway shape, the spruce model that I looked at had a laminate sapele for the back, sides and neck.
-Some users might not like the sapele, since it isn’t solid wood, but it does make for a more durable guitar – which is a huge plus for travel guitars and guitars made for kids.
+It has a non-cutaway shape, the spruce model that I looked at had a laminate sapele for the back, sides, and neck.
+Some users might not like the sapele, since it isn’t solid wood, but it does make for a more durable guitar – which is a massive plus for travel guitars and guitars made for kids.
 The bridge and fingerboard were both ebony, which looked great.
-It has an all-natural satin finish that some users may find a bit plain, but the rosette adds some drama to the appearance, giving it a kind of higher end look.
+It has an all-natural satin finish that some users may find a bit plain, but the rosette adds some drama to the appearance, giving it a kind of higher-end look.

-There is no question that the sound on the GS Mini is comparable to some full sized models, (although not surprisingly, the sound doesn’t compare to the Taylor Grand Symphony on which it is modelled).
-Generally when you buy a shorter scale guitar, you have to compromise on the sound – it usually isn’t as full or as loud.
-That is not happening with this Taylor guitar, you are getting a warm rich tone with great projection and volume.
+There is no question that the sound on the GS Mini is comparable to some full-sized models, (although not surprisingly, the sound doesn’t compare to the Taylor Grand Symphony on which it is modeled).
+Generally, when you buy a shorter scale guitar, you have to compromise on the sound – it usually isn’t as full or as loud.
+That is not happening with this Taylor guitar; you are getting a warm, rich tone with excellent projection and volume.
 The sound on the basic acoustic guitar is great, but you also have the option to purchase the ES-Go and Taylor V-Cable (I did not test either out), that you can quickly and supposedly easily install and take the sound to another level.
-There are other GS Mini models that are electro-acoustic, so the electronics are already installed if you are interested in that.
+Other GS Mini models are also electro-acoustic, so the electronics are already installed if you are interested in that.

-Since it is a Taylor guitar, as expected, the workmanship is top notch.
-Compared to some of the so called ‘beginner guitars’ that I come across, it’s hard to find anything to fault with the GS Mini.
-The top and sides are very nicely constructed, the finish is a natural satin so it has kind of a simple look to it, but it is really well done.
+Since it is a Taylor guitar, as expected, the quality is top notch.
+Compared to some of the so-called ‘beginner guitars’ that I come across, it’s hard to find anything to fault with the GS Mini.
+The top and sides are very nicely constructed, the finish is a natural satin, so it has kind of a simple look to it, but it is well done.

 Things to be aware of with the GS Mini

-One of the really cool things about this model is that you can really easily install a pickup called the ES-Go and Taylor V-Cable (cable that has built-in volume control) that you buy separately.
-This can expand the use and sounds that you get from the guitar relatively easily.
+One of the cool things about this model is that you can easily install a pickup called the ES-Go and Taylor V-Cable (a cable that has built-in volume control) that you buy separately.
+It can expand the use and sounds that you get from the guitar relatively easily.